forge-55/bunkeros/screensaver/README.md

 ### Automatic Activation

-The screensaver automatically activates after **10 minutes (600 seconds)** of keyboard/mouse inactivity.
+The screensaver automatically activates after **5 minutes (300 seconds)** of keyboard/mouse inactivity.
+The system will then suspend after **10 minutes (600 seconds)** of total inactivity (5 minutes after the screensaver starts).
 This is managed by `swayidle` in your Sway configuration.

 **Preventing automatic activation**:
 - Fullscreen applications (videos, presentations) automatically inhibit the screensaver